rsvivek25/terraform-eks-practice/USING-ADDON-MODULES.md

-# Using the EKS Add-on IAM Roles Module in Other Environments
+# Using the EKS Add-on Module in Other Environments

-This guide shows how to use the `eks-addon-iam-roles` module in different environments.
+This guide shows how to use the `eks-addon` module in different environments.

 > **Note:** This module uses **EKS Pod Identity** instead of IRSA.
 Pod Identity is simpler and doesn't require OIDC provider configuration.